sasank-paria/aurahack/README.md

 1. Clone the repository:
 2. Navigate to the project directory:
-3. Install the dependencies:
+3. Install the dependencies: `npm install`

 ## Usage

 To use Job Portal Technology, follow these steps:

 1. Start the server:
+2. Write a command `npm run dev`
-2. Open your browser and navigate to `http://localhost:3000`
+3. Open your browser and navigate to `http://localhost:5173`

 ## Contributing